 - Obtain a syllabus for the course from your previous institution.

-- The Transfer Credit Coordinator will discuss the course with you.
+- The Transfer Credit Evaluator will discuss the course with you.
 If a change in evaluation can be agreed upon, your record will be updated.
 If not, you can request that your appeal be forwarded to the faculty chair of the department offering the course.
 At that time, you will have the opportunity to write a brief rationale of your request to accompany the syllabus to the department.

 If your appeal is denied: